 Like other journalists, many wine bloggers rely on product samples or invitations to events to get what they need for their writing.
 The ways bloggers disclose these relationships are as varied as the wine blogs on which they appear.
 Here is a quick guide to the rules that bloggers should follow, especially to stay within bounds of the Federal Trade Commission (FTC) regulations.

-In its latest update, the FTC makes clear that there is no ambiguity: FTC rules apply to bloggers.
+In guidelines first published in 2013 and reiterated in 2016, the FTC makes clear that there is no ambiguity: FTC rules apply to bloggers.
 It doesn’t matter whether anyone reads your blog.
 It doesn’t matter whether you get paid to blog.
 It doesn’t matter if it is merely a hobby.

 If you are a blogger, you must disclose every time you write about a product or service and you receive compensation or something of value from the provider of that product or service.
 This includes free product samples, meals, or any other item of value that is not generally available to all consumers.